Xilinx/Vitis_Libraries/vision/docs/src/include/vitis-aie-design-methodology.rst

           }
       };

 #.
-Specify source file location and other constraints for each kernel
+Specify the source file location and other constraints for each kernel.

    .. code:: c